mrabbani/laravel-modular-app/README.md

 # Introduction
 When you work on small project, you will feel laravel default structure is enough.
-But if your project grows up, Once you will think to divide your app into  module where each module will contain all of it resources such as Controllers, Models, Views, Migrations, Config etc. These package will help you to manage laravel modular application easily.
+When your project grows up, you will think to divide your app into  module where each module will contain all of it resources such as Controllers, Models, Views, Migrations, Config etc. These package will help you to manage laravel modular application easily.